athindran/athindran.github.io/index.md

 Hi.
 I am Athindran.
 I am currently a software engineer at Aurora innovation in Pittsburgh, PA.
 I was a sixth year PhD student in the department of Electrical Engineering at Princeton University.
 I am fortunate to be advised by Prof. Peter Ramadge.
 My current research is focused on designing safety fallback mechanisms for autonomous systems with provable guarantees.
 I use various tools from classical control to enable these model-based safety filters to satisfy desirable properties such as smooth handover and robustness to imperfect physics-based models.

-My general research theme over the past few years is on using optimization and ML methods with a strong control flavor.
+My general research flavor over the past few years is on using optimization and learning methods on control applications.

 <p align="center">
 <img src="images/profile.jpg" height="300" class="center">